g6123/node-smtpd-lite/README.md

     - error

 #### server.removeTemp([all])
-Removes temporary files in the directory configured with `config['tempDir']`.
+Removes temporary files in the directory configured by `config['tempDir']`.
 If `all` argument is given `true`, it removes all files in the directory.
 Otherwise, it removes only empty (zero-size) files.

 #### Event: 'sessionStart'
 - [net.Socket](https://nodejs.org/api/net.html#net_class_net_socket) socket